Church history can be a journey through doctrinal

 1864 - Baptists entered Argentina

 1865 - The China Inland Mission was founded by James Hudson Taylor.
 James Laidlaw

 Maxwell planted the first viable church in Taiwan.

 1866 - Theodore Jonas Meyer (1819-1894), a converted Jew serving as a Presbyterian

 missionary in Italy, nursed those dying in a cholera epidemic until he himself fell prey to the

 disease.
-Barely surviving, he becomes a peacemaker between Catholics and Protestants.
+Barely surviving, he became a peacemaker between Catholics and Protestants.
 Robert

-Thomas, the first Protestant martyr in Korea, was beheaded giving a Bible to his
+Thomas, the first Protestant martyr in Korea, was beheaded while offering a Bible to his

 1867 - Methodists started work in Argentina.
 Scripture Union established.
 Lars Skrefsrud